 During the winter months, the Lyngenfjord experiences the Polar Night when the sun remains below the horizon.
 However, it's far from dark during this period.
-During the evenings and nights, you can experience the Northern Lights dancing across the sky, while during the Photo: Marie Kr Angelsen day the twilight provides a few hours of virtual daylight.
+During the evenings and nights, you can experience the day the twilight provides a few hours of virtual daylight.
 The Northern Lights are visible from September to April.
 Experiencing the Polar Night and the dancing Northern Lights reflected on the fjord and snow-covered mountain peaks is a unique and memorable experience.